-"[A]s announced on 8 December 2011, all cases of cruel, inhuman or degrading treatment have been transferred from the Ministry of Interior to the Attorney-General's office."
-19
+"[A]s announced on 8 December 2011, all cases of cruel, inhuman or degrading treatment have been transferred from the Ministry of Interior to the Attorney-General's office."22

-"In response to the recommendation of the National Commission on 14 December 2011, on 8 January 2012, the Cabinet approved legislative amendments (1) that give the Attorney General the exclusive jurisdiction to investigate claims of torture and other forms of inhuman treatment; and (2) protecting persons from any retribution for raising a claim of torture or other forms of cruel or inhuman treatment."20
+"In response to the recommendation of the National Commission on 14 December 2011, on 8 January 2012, the Cabinet approved legislative amendments (1) that give the Attorney General the exclusive jurisdiction to investigate claims of torture and other forms of inhuman treatment; and (2) protecting persons from any retribution for raising a claim of torture or other forms of cruel or inhuman treatment."23

-On December 8, 2011, all cases of cruel, inhuman, or degrading treatment were transferred from the Mol to the Attorney General.21 However, there is no indication that the Attorney General is required to investigate such cases, nor does it appear that any legislation has been enacted which would mandate such investigations, as stipulated in the recommendation.
+On December 8, 2011, all cases of cruel, inhuman, or degrading treatment were transferred from the MoI to the Attorney General.
+However, there is no indication that the Attorney General is required to investigate such cases, nor does it appear that any legislation has been enacted which would mandate such investigations, as stipulated in the recommendation.

-With respect to the requirement that independent forensics experts be used in the investigation of cases involving torture or cruel, inhuman or degrading treatment, according to a report released by Amnesty International in April 2012, in at least two cases, independent forensic examinations either had not been provided or were explicitly denied when requested.22
+With respect to the requirement that independent forensics experts be used in the investigation of cases involving torture or cruel, inhuman or degrading treatment, according to a report released by Amnesty International in April 2012, in at least two cases, independent forensic examinations either had not been provided or were explicitly denied when requested.

 Amendments that create penalties for persons who commit torture and ill-treatment were approved by the Cabinet on January 8, 2012.
 However, these amendments appear to actually weaken previously-existing law by creating an exception for state-sanctioned abuse.
-Specifically, the amended law now stipulates that it "shall not be applied on cases of pain and suffering caused by, resulting from, or accompanying legal procedures or sanctions."23 approved by the Cabinet on January 8, 2012, although the remedies are not clearly articulated in the amendment, putting into question the effectiveness of the amendment and the GoB's fulfillment of this recommendation.25
+Specifically, the amended law now stipulates that it "shall not be applied on cases of pain and suffering caused by, resulting from, or accompanying legal procedures or sanctions."

-Amendments protecting people from retaliation for filing claims were approved by the Cabinet on January 8, 2012.24 Amendments providing civil remedies for persons who have experienced retribution for raising a claim of torture or cruel, inhuman, or degrading treatment were
+Amendments protecting people from retaliation for filing claims were approved by the Cabinet on January 8, 2012.
+Amendments providing civil remedies for persons who have experienced retribution for raising a claim of torture or cruel, inhuman, or degrading treatment were approved by the Cabinet on January 8, 2012, although the remedies are not clearly articulated in the amendment, putting into question the effectiveness of the amendment and the GoB's fulfillment of this recommendation.